 Two to three times a week is ideal, but even once a week is beneficial.
 The most important thing is long term consistency.

-How soon can I expect to see results?
+How soon can i expect to see results?

-Joseph Pilates said: "In 10 sessions you'll feel the difference, in 20 sessions you'll see the difference, and in 30 sessions you'll have a whole new body".
+Joseph Pilates said: "in 10 sessions you'll feel the difference, in 20 sessions you'll see the difference, and in 30 sessions you'll have a whole new body".
 Exact results may vary by individuals, but we are sure that you will notice the difference as you commit to a consistent program.

 Do you have private consultations?

 Yes.
 You can call the studio to schedule a free consultation.
 The instructor will introduce you to the Pilates method, go over your injuries, concerns and your personal goals.
-After the session, she will recommend the next appropriate steps for you.
+After the session, he / she will recommend the next appropriate steps for you.

 I am pregnant.
 Is Pilates good for me?
-PREGNANT?
-Congratulations!!

 - lower back pain